|The Essential Facts*|

 Otoplasty involves reforming the cartilage that shapes the ear.
 It pulls the cartilage in which reduces the ear protrusion.
 In order to maintain the new position stitches are placed on the back of the ears.
 The back of the ear is also concealing the Incisions and scars of the operation.
 Only the outer ear is operated which is why the operation doesn’t affect hearing at all.
 However you must make sure that you don’t get any ear infection after the surgery.

 Surgery begins with an incision just behind the ear, in the natural fold where the ear is joined to the head.
-The surgeon will then remove the necessary amounts of cartilage and skin required to achieve the right effect.
-In some cases, the surgeon will trim the cartilage, shaping it into a more desirable form and then pin the cartilage back with permanent sutures to secure the cartilage.
-In other instances, the surgeon will not remove any cartilage at all, using stitches to hold the cartilage permanently in place.
+The surgeon will trim the cartilage, shaping it into a more desirable form and then pin the cartilage back with permanent sutures to secure the cartilage.
+Then the surgeon will remove the skin required to achieve the right effect.

 In most cases, there are no visible scars after surgery.
 The scars are hidden behind the ear.